-- 19. ENGINE HATCH - This switch operates the electric motor box assembly.
-Do not continue to operate the switch when the motor box is closed or fully open.
-Lower the motor box support after the motor box is opened.
-Be sure to return the support to its stowed position before lowering the box. - 20.
-ACCESSORY (1, 2) - These switches are available to operate switched accessory items. - 21.
-CIRCUIT BREAKER PANEL Refer to Section 4, Systems, Circuit Breaker Panel. - 22.
-STEREO REMOTE CONTROL - This panel provides remote control of the stereo system from the helm.
-An optional transom-mounted control functions the same. - 23.
-IGNITION PORT/STBD - Each engine has its separate ignition switch.
-The left switch is for the port engine, and the right switch is for the starboard engine.
+- 14. ACCESSORY - These switches are available to operate a switched accessory items. - 15.
+HORN - This switch activates the horn.
+Press the switch to activate. - 16.
+CIRCUIT BREAKER PANEL Refer to Section 4, Systems, Circuit Breaker Panel. - 17.
+STEREO REMOTE CONTROL This panel provides remote control of the stereo system from the helm.
+An optional transom-mounted control functions the same way. - 18.
+IGNITION - Each engine has its separate ignition switch.
+In dual-engine applications, the left switch is for the port engine and the right switch is for the starboard engine.